On the strongest three-valued paraconsistent logic contained in classical logic and its dual: The Paraconsistent Logic

 In~\cite{Pri79a}, Priest proposed the paraconsistent propositional logic LP (Logic of Paradox).
-The logic introduced in this section is LP enriched with an implication connective for which the standard deduction theorem holds and a falsity constant.
-This logic, called LP$^{\IImpl,\False}$, is in fact the propositional fragment of CLuNs~\cite{BC04a} without bi-implications.
+The logic introduced in this section is LP enriched with a falsity constant and an implication connective for which the standard deduction theorem holds.
+This logic, called \LPif, is in fact the propositional fragment of CLuNs~\cite{BC04a} without bi-implications.